University of Montana-Missoula, The

 Transport of heavy metals in the Clark Fork River part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Activities

 This is an activity about transport of sediment contaminated by copper, arsenic, and other heavy metals that was deposited into the Clark Fork River channel as the result of historical mining activity.
 The Clark Fork River between Butte and Milltown, Montana has been the focus of several large superfund projects designed to address the impacts of this legacy of mining in the watershed.
 This activity is used in an introductory physical geology lab (primarily non-majors) with students who may have limited experience working with quantitative analysis and analyzing graphs.

 Introduction to Physical Geology part of Process of Science:Courses

 This course is an introduction to geoscience; the study of how the Earth works.
 Humans around the world are impacted every day by geologic phenomena, such as earthquakes, volcanic eruptions, and also by access to natural resources such as oil, metals, and water.
 I hope that students will develop a new appreciation of the natural world, an understanding of the physical processes that have gone into making the Earth as we know it, and an awareness of how Montana fits into the global picture.
 We will also delve into the nature of science: what is science?; what is the process of science involve?; what defines "good" science?
 This knowledge will help students make informed decisions about issues that affect humankind.

-Geoscience methods applied to real-world problems part of Integrate:Workshops:Teaching the Methods of Geoscience:Essays
+Geoscience methods applied to real-world problems part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Essays

 Geoscience methods applied to real-world problems Kathleen Harper, Geosciences, The University of Montana, Missoula Many students come into my Physical Geology course with the impression that they are going to be ...